-So, the balance sheet very simply is what we have and what we owe.
-It includes the cash in the bank, the inventory, and supplies we have, what we have spent on furniture, equipment, fixtures, linens, supplies, everything that’s out there on the floor.
-And then other assets.
-There may be prepaid insurance, other types of things that have been deposits on leases; all of those are what we have in the assets.
+So, the balance sheet very is merely what we have and what we owe.
+It includes the cash in the bank, the inventory, and supplies we have, what we have spent on furniture, equipment, fixtures, linens, supplies, everything that’s out there on the floor, then other assets.
+There may be prepaid insurance, different types of things that have been deposits on leases; all of those are what we have in the assets.
 The liabilities, on the other hand, is what we owe.
 As we are buying things and we are receiving them on credit, we create accounts payable.
-And this is what we owe our vendors, from what’s coming in and being used in the operation.
-We may have borrowed money from the SBA, from friends and family, from the bank to open the restaurant, actual liability, that’s part of what we owe.
-Expenses payable usually refers to items that have been spent but have not been written off in expenses yet.
-So, it’s money that we owe, it would be cut-offs for payables, it would be accrued, payroll, sales tax, liabilities, things that are typically expenses in the business, but we have not paid them.
-Then other debts.
+And this is what we owe our vendors, from what’s coming in and used in operations.
+We may have borrowed money from the SBA, from friends and family, or from the bank to open the restaurant.
+It’s the actual liability, that’s part of what we owe.
+Expenses payable usually refers to items that have been spent but have not been written off in expenditures yet.
+So, it’s money that we owe; it would be cut-offs for payables, accrued, payroll, sales tax, liabilities, things that are typically expenses in the business, but we have not paid them, then other debts.
 There could be a variety of those types of things.
 In each business it’s different, but you can open other money to other people.
 This is where you show it off if you have those kinds of things.
 So again, the balance sheet is what we have and what we owe.

 Balance Sheet: How It Works

-And the point here that I have heard many many times is when the back of the house or the front of the house wants to cut food cost we’ll just buy less.
-That has a specific logic to it, but the cost of goods sold, the cost of what you’re using in your restaurant has nothing to do with what you buy.
+So the point here that I have heard many many times is when the back or front of the house wants to cut food costs, “we’ll just buy less.”
+That has specific logic to it, but the cost of goods sold and the cost of what you’re using in your restaurant has nothing to do with what you buy.
 What you buy is only the beginning point for this.
 It measures changes in the beginning and the ending balances.
-In theory, you buy inventory, it’s put into the refrigerator, and stored on the shelves.
-Then, during the month you use what you use and buy additional inventory.
+In theory, you buy inventory, and it’s put into the refrigerator, and stored on the shelves.
+Then, during the month you use what you have and purchase additional inventory.
 Then, at the end of the month, you count what you have less inventory at the end of the month.
 The difference is your expense.
 So it’s coming in as an asset, it’s getting used as an asset, it’s getting replenished, and then it’s getting counted at the end of the month.
 So the only thing that matters is what you use, not what you bought.
 So, when someone says control cost by buying less, they don’t understand this principle.
 I can’t tell you how many times I’ve heard that from operators who haven’t had the financial training or this has not been explained to them.
 So, I want to double underline that.
 You don’t control costs that are sold, by buying less.

 Profit and Loss: What We Sell, Use & Spend = What’s Left

-What we sell, use, and spend equals what’s left; it’s revenue less controllable expenses less non-controllable expenses equals profit.
-That’s the basic formula.
+What we sell, use, and spend equals what’s left.
+The basic formula is revenue less controllable expenses less non-controllable expenses equals profit.
 So when you’re looking at a profit and loss, this is the machinery that will tell you whether or not you’ve made a profit.

 Revenue is the total amount of sales that are happening.
-In restaurants, it’s pretty easy.
-Usually, it’s the amount that goes through the cash register.
-But it can also be events, catering, Uber Eats, a variety of others.
+In restaurants, it’s usually the amount that goes through the cash register.
+However, it can also be events, catering, Uber Eats, or a variety of others.
 It can be take-out, there are some different elements to it.
-But basically, what you sell is the easiest thing to measure.
+Still, what you sell is the easiest thing to measure.

 Cost Of Goods Sold – Controllable Costs

-Cost of goods sold as controllable cost includes Food liquor, beer, Beverages and other items going in that.
-It’s computed by inventory at the beginning of the month plus inventory purchased during the month less inventory at the end of the month.
+Cost of goods sold as controllable costs includes food, liquor and beer, beverages and other items going in that.
+Inventory computes it at the beginning of the month plus inventory purchased during the month less inventory at the end of the month.
 That’s what we talked about a minute ago.
-That’s what your cost of goods sold is.
-So if you’re told food costs are too high, something is happening in the movement of inventory, and the use of inventory is causing that percentage to be too high.
+That’s your cost of goods sold.
+So, if you hear food costs are too high, something is happening in the movement of inventory, and the use of the inventory is causing that percentage to be too high.

-And when managing your costs of goods sold these are the items you need to review.
+When managing your costs of goods sold the following are the items you need to review.
 First, the ingredients you need are products sold.
 That’s the flow of your menu.
 It’s the flow of the goods that are going into revenue, into the customer’s hands, and it’s the cost of what they are receiving.
-But there are other items you have to watch out for too.
+However, there are other items you have to watch out for too.

 Inventory Used = COGS

-You have to watch out for waste, what’s thrown away; Spoilage, what food got too old in the coolers and had to to be thrown out.
-Some discounts.
-Those are discretionary decisions made, but when they’re done to freely or without too much thought, it can add up to a significant cost of goods charge.
+You have to watch out for waste, what’s thrown away; spoilage, what food got too old in the coolers and had to to be thrown out.
+Some discounts are discretionary decisions made, but when they’re done to freely or without too much thought, it can add up to a significant cost of goods charge.

-The last one that, which is the mortal enemy of a restaurant.
+The last one is the mortal enemy of a restaurant.
 If you think about a restaurant as a bank, and the only assets are in the bank is cash.
 Cash in the bank.
 Anything that leaves the bank that isn’t checked out or paid for is stolen and reduces profit.
 So that is one of the biggest enemies of any restaurant.
 It’s also one of the hardest things to manage.
-Not only do you need trust in the people that work for you, but you need systems, still trust but verify.
-Here is where numbers come in very handy and measuring activities and seeing what’s happening at each stage in a restaurant.
+Not only do you need trust in the people that work for you, but you need systems; still trust but verify.
+Here is where measuring activities and seeing what’s happening at each stage in a restaurant with the numbers comes in very handy.
 It’s much easier to pick up theft when you look at specific percentages spike out of the ordinary for a period that doesn’t look like it matches what happened in the store.
 That can very easily be theft.

 Labor – Controllable Costs Produces The Customer Experience

-I’m going to get on my soapbox here for a second and repeat something that I learned early on from Danny Meyer, and it was re-emphasized with Mark Schulze at the Ritz Carlton and Pano Karatassos at Buckhead Life.
+I’m going to get on my soapbox here for a second and repeat something that I learned early on from Danny Meyer.
+Mark Schulze at the Ritz Carlton and Pano Karatassos at Buckhead Life re-emphasized it.

 The second is a flawless performance of their experience.
 No missteps.
 Everything they expect happens in a timely well-done way, and so there are no big upsets that occur during the experience.

-The last one that I see that is least in most restaurants, that I have experience in is the fun farewell.
+The last one I see that is the least in most restaurants, and that I have experienced is the fun farewell.
 It’s the thanks for coming, see you next time.
 It’s something that says we appreciate you being here and we look forward to you returning.
-It’s very easy for a customer to sign a check, put a tip on it, get up and leave, and not connect to anyone in the restaurant during that experience.
-One of the largest areas of complaint I’ve heard in my restaurant advisory experience is that at the end of the meal, you can’t flag the server down to get the check, give him the credit card or to finish the out the bill.
+It’s easy for a customer to sign a check, add a tip, get up and leave without connecting to anyone in the restaurant during that experience.
+One of the most significant areas of complaint I’ve heard in my restaurant advisory experience is that at the end of the meal, you can’t flag the server down to get the check, give him the credit card or to finish the out the bill.
 The end of the meal is when the server should be providing that crowning bit of caring and concern.
-So, that’s like, and I hate to say it because I was a 35-year season ticket holder for the Atlanta Falcons.
-That reminds me of the early Falcon years when they drove 98 yards to the 2-yard line and fumbled.
+I hate to say it because I was a 35-year season ticket holder for the Atlanta Falcons but that’s like the early Falcon years when they drove 98 yards to the 2-yard line and fumbled.
 It’s snatching defeat from the jaws of victory.
-Servers ought to know the end of the meal is the most important time to make them feel appreciated and check in with them to let them know you enjoy having them and can’t wait to see them again.
-I find that to be, very often, the most neglected part of that experience with customers.
+Servers ought to know the end of the meal is the most crucial time to make customers feel appreciated and check in with them to let them know you enjoy having them and can’t wait to see them again.
+I find that to be the most neglected part of that experience with customers.

 Labor Costs Include

-So that people understand, labor costs are not just front of the house or back of the house.
+So that people understand, labor costs are not only front of the house or back of the house.

 Other Costs In The Profit And Loss